purs-nix/purs-nix/docs/derivations.md

     , outfile ? "main.js"
     }
 , main ? true
+, zephyr ? true
 }

 ```

 - `main`: whether or not to automatically execute the main function of the module you're bundling.
+- `zephyr`: whether or not to use `zephyr` to drastically shrink the bundle size.
+Since purs-nix use `esbuild`, it does not get DCE on PureScript 0.14 output.

 `modules.Module.bundle {}` is a derivation containing the bundled code from the module `Module`.